ASK-ME-ABOUT-LOOM/purgeomatic/README.md

 - `OVERSEERR_API`: The API key for accessing your Overseerr installation.
 Be sure to comment out the Overseerr connection variables in your `.env` file if you don't use Overseerr.
 It will keep your logs neat.

 - `TAUTULLI_MOVIE_SECTIONID`: Default: 1.
-The section id in Tautulli containing watch history metadata of movies.
+The section ID in Tautulli containing watch history metadata of movies.
 You can get this by going to Tautulli, clicking "Libraries," then clicking the library you want to use.
 Look at the URL bar and you'll see "library?section_id=".
 You want the number after "section_id=".

 - `TAUTULLI_TV_SECTIONID`: Default: 2.
-The section id in Tautulli containing watch history metadata of TV shows.
+The section ID in Tautulli containing watch history metadata of TV shows.
 You can get this by going to Tautulli, clicking "Libraries," then clicking the library you want to use.
 Look at the URL bar and you'll see "library?section_id=".
 You want the number after "section_id=".

 - `TAUTULLI_NUM_ROWS`: Default: 3000.
 The maximum number of rows to fetch from Tautulli.
 This is required by the API call.
 Do you have more than 3000 media items?
 Increase the number.
 Otherwise the default will do just fine.